swellaby/captain-githook/.github/CONTRIBUTING.md

 ## Developing
 All that is needed to work with this repo is [Go][go-download-url] and your favorite editor or IDE, although we recommend [VS Code][vscode-url].

-### Building
+### Setup
-To build and/or work on this project:
+To set up your local environment to work on this project:

-Clone the repo, change into the directory where you cloned the directory, and then run the bootstrap script
+Clone the repo, change into the directory where you cloned the repo, and then run the bootstrap script
 ```sh
 git clone https://github.com/swellaby/captain-githook.git
 cd captain-githook
 go run bootstrap.go
 ```

-### Submitting changes
-Swellaby members should create a branch within the repository, make changes there, and then submit a PR.

-Outside contributors should fork the repository, make changes in the fork, and then submit a PR.

 ### Testing
 More details coming soon...
 Run: